HaranathRakshit/TinyOL-Simulation/README.md

 * **Haranath Rakshit** - *Department of Computer and System Sciences, Visva-Bharati, India*
 * **Subhasis Banerjee** - *Department of Computer and System Sciences, Visva-Bharati, India*

-*Note: This framework is currently under review at Multimedia Tools and Applications (Springer).*